Can our minds be hi-jacked?

 Addictive drugs trigger feel-good brain chemicals such as dopamine in the nucleus accumbens, a cluster of nerve cells lying underneath the cerebral cortex, also known as the brain’s pleasure centre.

-Internet Addiction changes the brain similar to cocaine.
-A Facebook addict and cocaine addict has the same brain changes that indicates addiction on brain scans.
+Internet Addiction changes the brain, similar to cocaine.
+A Facebook addict and a cocaine addict has the same brain changes that indicate addiction to SPECT brain scans.

 But wait – what is dopamine?

-The mesolimbic pathway, which originates in the middle of the brain and branches to various places like the cerebral cortex, is the most important reward pathway in the brain.
+The mesolimbic pathway, which originates in the middle of the brain and branches to various places like the cerebral cortex, is the brain’s most important reward pathway.
 One of the mesolimbic’s stops is the nucleus accumbens.
 Increased dopamine in the nucleus accumbens signals feedback for predicting rewards.
 Your brain recognizes that something important — good or bad — is about to happen, thus triggering motivation to do something.
-In this instance it motivates you to text on your cell phone, or surf the internet, watch a porn movie on your PC or play a playstation game.
+In this instance, it motivates you to text on your cell phone, or surf the internet, watch a porn movie on your PC or play a PlayStation game.

 The learning process and development of tolerance

 Dopamine interacts with another neurotransmitter, glutamate, to take over the brain’s system of reward-related learning.
 This system has an important role in sustaining life because it links activities needed for human survival, such as eating and sex, with pleasure and reward.
-So, dopamine is good for you, until it gets too much.
-Repeated exposure to an addictive substance causes nerve cells to communicate in a way that couples ‘liking’ something with ‘wanting’ it.
+So, dopamine is good for you until it gets too much.
+Repeated exposure to an addictive substance causes nerve cells to communicate so that couples ‘liking’ something with ‘wanting’ it.
 This, in turn, drives us to go after it.

-Over time, dopamine has less impact on the brain’s reward center and more of the substance is needed to obtain the same dopamine “high”.
+Over time, dopamine has less impact on the brain’s reward centre, and more of the substance is needed to obtain the same dopamine “high”.

 Compulsion takes over